This season’s themes:

 Doug gave our Annual Lecture last year when he encouraged us to “Dare to be Different”.
 This time he is in York for a whole day to give a workshop using iPhones (or Android smartphones) for creative photography for up to 20 members (although we will offer it to other people after BCC and Cuppa and Capture if needed).

-Members are invited to submit a set of prints or projected images (up to 6) on your own theme.
+Members are invited to submit a set of projected images (up to 6) on your own theme.
+Note that this is a change from the original plan to invite print portfolios as well.

 01/05/2018 Paula Davies FRPS EFIAP/s EPSA – ‘Creative landscapes & flower photography’